joomengine/jcb-documentation/056-How-to-use-the-file-field-type-to-upload-a-file-in-JCB.md

 We'll add our **file field** to the `Look` Admin View.

-> **Note:** JCB doesn’t automatically handle file uploads due to security concerns.
-You’ll implement this logic manually to maintain full control.
+> **Note:** JCB doesn't automatically handle file uploads due to security concerns.
+You'll implement this logic manually to maintain full control.

 ---